-To clarify what is required versus what can be amended for your Chapter, you may want to reorganize your Chapter bylaws as recommended in the 2014-2015 Chapter Bylaws Guidelines.
-This format has two separate sections – Part One includes the mandatory articles and wording that is consistent with the National bylaws, and Part Two includes the articles that your Chapter can customize to meet your individual needs.
+To clarify what is required versus what can be amended for your Chapter, you may want to reorganize your Chapter bylaws as recommended in the Chapter Bylaws Guidelines (Word Doc).
+This format has two separate sections – Part One includes the mandatory articles and wording that is consistent with the National bylaws, and Part Two includes the articles that your Chapter can customize to meet your needs.

 Take the time to review your Chapter bylaws every year - these are the rules and structure of your Chapter.
 If your rules are not working, change them to fit what works best for YOUR Chapter (quorum percentage for conducting business during a meeting, eligibility for elective office, etc).

-Bylaws must be updated no less than every other year, with a copy sent to AORN.
-The Chapter Bylaws Guidelines are updated yearly with the outcome from the House of Delegates.
-Contact AORN Chapter Relations Coordinator Deb Warren at (800) 755-2676, Ext.
-222, if you need assistance or have questions on your bylaws.
+Bylaws must be updated and signed no less than every other year and reviewed every year, with a copy sent to AORN Chapter Relations.
+The Chapter Bylaws Guidelines are updated with any changes that resulted outcomes from the House of Delegates.
+Contact Experience Services at (800) 755-2676, if you need assistance or have questions on your bylaws.